Quick answer

 As the businesses grow and the market requires more, our clients often ask us to help them handle increasing volumes of data.
 Additionally, we are often set with the task to leverage more sophisticated data-driven insights since the businesses want to overcome competition.

-Such a dependance on data causes bottlenecks for companies that use outdated data infrastructures, meaning they cannot scale and adapt to advanced technologies.
+Such a dependence on data causes bottlenecks for companies that use outdated data infrastructures, meaning they cannot scale and adapt to advanced technologies.
 For instance, on-premise servers or outdated databases can not accommodate the need for flexibility and greater storage capacity to manage larger volumes of data.
 To manage these complexities, we offer to use:

 • Modular Infrastructure: Building the data infrastructure using a modular approach allows for easy upgrades and integrations as new technologies or requirements appear.